buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/QuantitySets/Qto_EvaporatorBaseQuantities.md

+# Qto_EvaporatorBaseQuantities

 Base quantities that are common to the definition of all types of evaporators.
 <!-- end of short definition -->